jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Discards/Pancakes.md

 ### Cooking

 1. Preheat the pan to max and then reduce heat slightly.
-Apply a tiny bit of oil with a paper towel.
-2. Pour the batter into the center and distribute all over the pan.
+2. Pour the batter into the center.
+Pour a teaspoon of water on the side.
 Cover with a lid.
 3. When bubble formation starts stopping and some larger bubbles appear, turn them over.
-Cook with no lid.
+Cook with a lid one more time.
+Optionally flip back again if seems too soft.
 Done.

 ---
 ## Nutrition Facts: